Image by visualpanic.

 - Clarity.
 When you are in the moment you have a much better focus and things flow naturally out of you.
 This is very useful in conversations, at work, while writing or while on the tennis court.

 - Calmness.
 You feel centred, relaxed and whatever you do you do more easily.
-Since you are not projecting into a possible future or reflecting on previous experiences there is very little fear holding you back.
+Since you are not projecting into a possible future or reflecting on previous experiences there is very little fear holding you back or worry stopping you.

 - Positivity.
 Since there is little fear, there are few negative emotions when you are in the present.
 Instead you move around on the positive part of the emotional scale.